PhilippeProulx/igo/README.md

 tools & language
 ----------------
-igo is written in JavaScript with Node.js, the Express framework, and the websocket technology.
+igo is written in JavaScript with Node.js, the Express framework, websocket technology, and a MongoDB database.

 license
 -------